rchan26/layeredBB/README.md

 * Run layers_rcpp.R - this downloads layers_rcpp.cpp from this page and runs sourceCpp

-Must have Rcpp package and a C++ compiler
+Must have Rcpp package and a C++ compiler.
+This package uses the C compiler ("cc" or "gcc") and was designed using for Unix/Linux/Mac machines, where it should work without difficulty.
+With Mac OS X, it is necessary to first install gcc.

+I'm not sure if this package runs on Microsoft Windows.

 ## Steps to install the package